devinekask/creative-code-4-s23/arduino/README.md

 ```

 2. Connect your Arduino Board on a free USB port.
-3. Make sure that `Tools > Board > Arduino Micro` is selected in the menu.
+3. Make sure that `Tools > Board > Arduino AVR Boards > Arduino Micro` is selected in the menu.
 4. Make sure that a port with an Arduino is selected in `Tools > Port`.
 The usb port with the Arduino should mention something like "Arduino" at the end.
 5. Click on the right-pointing arrow button to upload the Sketch to the board.